XenosEleatikos/AskLucy/README.md

 A query to Lucene search engine consists of one ore more clauses for matching documents.
 There are four types of clauses:
 1. Terms matching documents that contain a single word.
 2. Phrases matching documents that contain a sequence of words.
-3. Ranges matching documents that contain a value between a lower and an upper bound
+3. Ranges matching documents that contain a value between a lower and an upper bound.
 4. Complex queries containing one or more sub-clauses of any type.

 ### Creating Clauses